 It’s also important not to underestimate the financial security that can come from owning a home.
 Even if rental costs keep rising, your monthly mortgage payment—which is based on your home price and interest rate—will stay more fixed.
 Who knows?
 In five years, you could end up paying less on your home loan than if you continued to rent.

 Houses are selling quickly, so be prepared to roll up your sleeves and get a little competitive.
 The first thing you’ll need is a pre-approval letter from a lender to show that you’ve got your financing lined up and ready to go.

-Your homebuying journey really begins when you apply for a home loan.
-Once you’re approved, we’ll send you a letter to let you know how much you qualify for.
+Your homebuying journey really begins when you get pre-qualified for a home loan.
+Once you’re pre-qualified, we’ll send you a letter to let you know how much you qualify for.
 Not only will this help you narrow down your search to homes that fit your budget, but most sellers will want to see proof of financing before they’ll consider your offer.